monsoonmaelstrom/book2/book2.md

 I fight down the urge to shudder at the thought of another day in that place.
 “Well, what about you two, then?”
 I ask looking between Peter and Giorgi.

-“Day three,” Giorgi says.
+“Day three,” Giorgi answers.

 “Day four,” Peter tells me.

-“I can’t believe you were all betting on when she would wake up,” Liam says.
+“I can’t believe you were all betting on when she would wake up,” Liam growls.

 “I can’t believe I wasn’t invited to be part of the betting pool,” Alex laments.
 “Did you know about this?” he asks Davy.

 “Yes.”

-“We thought it would be in poor taste to include you, Alex,” Gavin says.
+“We thought it would be in poor taste to include you, Alex,” Gavin comments.

 “It’s like you all don’t even know me,” Alex sighs in response.